Failing to focus on a writ of summons due Monday I sit at my desk and watch you sleep.

 ‘Oh, never mind.’

-This morning, as we wake up in her bedroom, a blackbird is singing on the roof ridge of her neighbor’s house.
+This morning, as we wake up in her bed, a blackbird is singing on the roof ridge of her neighbor’s house.

 His store is vortex of scents and flavors, a virtual explosion of citrus and cumin, coriander, and cloves, a culinary treasure chest, and as the automatic doors swoosh shut, the grey bearded Persian lowers his paper, gets up from his chair behind the counter, smiles.